4ever2/au-fsv22/README.md

 # au-fsv22
 Docker container for courses based on the [Software Foundations](https://softwarefoundations.cis.upenn.edu/) book.
 The container can be used for easy cross-platform Coq development using Visual Studio Code.
+The container configuration will automatically install the VsCoq extenstion for Visual Studio Code and configure Coq related settings.

 The image uses Coq 8.15.2 and includes *all dependencies* needed to complete the following Software Foundations volumes:
 * [Logical Foundations (Volume 1)](https://softwarefoundations.cis.upenn.edu/lf-current/index.html)